iubh/DLMDSML01/README.md

 <details>
            <summary>Boosting Methods</summary>
-           <p> 09_boosting_methods.ipynb (last update: xxxx-xx-xx): We deepen our understanding of random forest algorithms, namely how boosting trees work.
-After discussing an analytical example we go over to the scikit learn's implementation of boosted trees as well as most recent algorithms, like XGBoost, LightGBM and CatBoost.</p>
+           <p> 09_boosting_methods.ipynb (last update: 2021-07-06): We deepen our understanding of random forest algorithms, namely how boosting trees work.
+After discussing an analytical example we go over to the scikit learn's implementation of boosted trees.
+We also discuss most recent algorithms, as XGBoost, LightGBM and CatBoost.</p>
 </details>